nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 object as a parameter.
 The `Predicate` object is used to filter the `Date` objects in the `Model` component.
 The `FilterCommand` class then returns a `CommandResult` object that contains the filtered `Date` objects.

-The _Acitvity_ diagram summarises what happens after the user enters a filter command.
+The _Activity_ diagram summarises what happens after the user enters a filter command.

 ![Filter Activity.png](..%2F..%2F..%2FFilter%20Activity.png)